Classic 2012

 Friday dawned with the pilgrimage to the supermarket, and a bit of a drive about, but there was little to be honest going on, and the weather was a bit British Summertime.
 Saturday, we started the long walk!
 Again the weather was mixed, so a wander about the village, paddock, then to the Bugatti circuit where all the clubs were lining up for their 'pay and display' laps.
 But the auction caught our attention with several Astons amongst the lots, a V8 Volante originally for a middle eastern potentate, a Towns Lagonda and a DB7 all attracted, Quick docs check, and a bidding card saw us inside and seated when the heavens opened properly - a real bank holiday downpour which lasted some time so by the time we had not even bid as each car surpassed the 'bargain' price we were prepared to stump up, it was drying again outside, and somehow we had managed to miss the start of the first race.
 Further wandering and we found ourselves back at camp for a refreshing bbq and into the cars to scoot off to Arnage and Mulsanne for a bit of night watching - and several greasy road incidents seen close to hand.
 Followed by a late libation and off to bed.

-(although this is point is contested by Russ)<ed>.
+Sunday dawned mizzly and damp, but Russ was keen to decamp, so provided entertainment for a while with bundling a huge damp tent into a hopelessly impractical camping car (although this is point is contested by Russ)<ed>.
 Maybe a Cayenne would be better suited?
 So about noon, France and I were left to our own devices while Russ and Robin returned to the hotel owned by the ex Porsche works LM team member - where we all stayed 'n' years ago.
 Then they made their way to Blighty the next day by fast ferry.

 Back at LM France and I went walkabout for the last time, going down to Tetre Rouge to see the final epoque's battle, and then collect our pictures from Francois Bruere - the official Le Mans artist, where the Erics are well known and welcomed.